 When a surgery is over, the patient’s journey to recovery is just beginning.
 Post-operative care should still be considered part of a surgery because this is where any mistakes will be discovered.
 Patients should be closely monitored for complications such as infection and abnormal symptoms.
 If they are not, they could be further harmed or killed.

 If you or a loved one have been harmed due to an error made during surgery, seek legal assistance immediately.
 We know this is a scary time that you did not expect to deal with.
-At the Weitz Firm, we want to help.
+At The Weitz Firm, LLC, we want to help.
 We will make sure that your case is investigated and will work to recover compensation for your injuries.
 This includes all incident-related medical expenses, lost income if you have to miss work, as well as punitive damages.
 When you need a Camden medical malpractice attorney, you can contact us for a free consultation by clicking here or calling 267-587-6240.